 Registers a function to be called when a resource has been advertised over this link.
 If the function returns True the resource will be accepted.
 If it returns False it will be ignored.

 Parameters callback - A function or method with the signature callback(resource) to be called.
-Please note that only the basic information of the resource is available at this time, such as get_transfer_size(), get_data_size(), get_parts() and is_compressed().

 set_resource_started_callback(callback)

 Registers a function to be called when a resource has begun transferring over this link.